 re0y,e0z=COVe0y,e0zVe0yVe0z

-Here is a plot of the simulated data showing the within-individual correlation, where each individual is given a different colour.
+Here is a plot of the simulated data showing the within-individual correlation, where each individual is given a different colour:

 [PLOT 1]

 Note that the relationship between the two traits should be negative if you did enter a negative correlation above, and that this relationship exists within individuals.
 That is, when a female (colour) increases egg size from one instance (e.g. year) to the next, she simultaneously decreases her egg number.
 In other words, the changes in one trait across repeated expressions of the same individual are associated with changes in another trait.